-The traditional SMP memory subsystem treated all memory accesses from any processor the same.
+The traditional Symmetric Multi-Processor (SMP) memory subsystem treats all memory accesses from any processor the same.
 In an effort to speed up some transactions, NUMA (Non-Uniform Memory Access) splits up the memory subsystem to allow each processor to have both local and remote memory accesses.
 Accesses to the local memory are faster than accesses to remote memory.
-Also, Intel® QuickPath Interconnect (Intel® QPI) technology allows for a faster point-to-point memory speeds.
-With the combination of NUMA and Intel® QPI, a machine has faster local memory accesses and greater bandwidth than would have been previously possible with the SMP (Symmetric Multi-Processor) memory subsystem.
+Also, Intel® QuickPath Interconnect (Intel® QPI) technology allows for faster point-to-point memory speeds.
+With the combination of NUMA and Intel® QPI, a machine has faster local memory accesses and greater bandwidth than would have been previously possible with the SMP memory subsystem.
 This performance comes at a price, however.
 While some memory accesses for NUMA are faster, some run slower.
 The downside of using NUMA is that if a user does not exploit NUMA effectively, performance may go down with the additional overheads of the remote memory accesses.

 This document will discuss a few isolated tips and hints for NUMA performance and may expand over time.

 NUMA may not be on automatically.
 Also, depending on the application and usage model, NUMA may not give performance improvements.
 However, it may give performance improvements in the cases where the code is designed to exploit it.

 NUMA must be activated by both the appropriate BIOS settings and OS settings.
 We mentioned earlier OS requirements.
 Since the BIOS settings vary from machine to machine, we can only suggest to look through the BIOS documentation.
 This means that there are some cases where NUMA must be set at boot time and not run time.